bfren/jeebs/docs/option/bind.md

 However, there are two important differences:

 1. `Bind` functions return an `Option<T>` (`Map` functions return `T` which is wrapped by `Return`).
-2. Therefore they are expected to handle their own exceptions - one of our key principles is the contract that if a function returns `Option<T>` its exceptions have been handled.
+2. Therefore they are expected to handle their own exceptions - one of our key principles is the contract that **if a function returns `Option<T>` its exceptions have been handled**.
 (The method signature therefore does not have a `Handler` in it.)

 That said, you can be naughty because your binding function is still wrapped in a `try..catch` block.
 However *all* exceptions caught in that block will return `None<T>` with a `Msg.UnhandledExceptionMsg` as the Reason.